kristofix/SoccerMatchPredictor/README.md

 Project Description

-This project tries to predict soccer events results.
-Dataset contains live stats from 1998 to 2023.
-Different tools used here like Neural Networks and XGBoost, and also run some tests to make sure our data and results are reliable.
+This project attempts to predict the outcome of soccer events.
+The dataset contains live statistics from 1998 to 2023.
+Various tools such as neural networks and XGBoost have been used here, and tests have been conducted to make sure our data and results are reliable.

-Usage

-To run the main script, execute: python main.py

-Project is still in development.
-Next steps will be:
+The project is still in the development phase.
+The next steps will be:

--add custom loss function
+-adding a custom loss function

--try time series
+-testing the time series